 - Uninsured/Underinsured Motorist Bodily Injury per accident: $30,000

 Penalties for Driving Without Insurance in South Carolina

 South Carolina requires that all drivers carry proof of insurance, but if you don’t have insurance, you can still pay an uninsured motorist fee and operate your vehicle.
-The fee is $550 and you must meet certain requirement to pay this fee instead of purchasing car insurance.
+The fee is $550 and you must meet a certain requirement to pay this fee instead of purchasing car insurance.
 Keep in mind that while this might seem cheaper than paying for insurance, you’re still held responsible for any damages and injuries you cause in an accident.

-If you haven’t paid this fee and get caught driving without insurance, you’ll receive a citation your driver license will be suspended.
+If you haven’t paid this fee and get caught driving without insurance, you’ll receive a citation your driver’s license will be suspended.
 To get back on the road, you’ll pay a $550 reinstatement fee and be forced to file an SR-22 for 3 years.
-This type of insurance places you in a high risk pool of insurance and will significantly raise your premiums.
+This type of insurance places you in a high-risk pool of insurance and will significantly raise your premiums.
 To put the seriousness of an SR-22 into perspective, a few other states only require drivers who’ve received a DUI to file for this type of insurance.

 South Carolina takes uninsured drivers very seriously.

 How to Get Auto Insurance in South Carolina